LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsSettings.md

     If you see messages out of order, add a 1000-2000 millisecond (1-2 second) delay.
 A 2-second delay is recommended to ensure a consistent message order.

 * **Interaction Enabled**: Set this On/Off slider to Off to disable the interaction, i.e., to exclude it from being executed as a part of the dialog flow.
 The default value is On (Enabled).
+* **Fallback Response**: Enter the text to be sent to the user if none of the defined conditions are met.

 ### Settings in User Says interactions